 <INSTALL_DIR>/deployment_tools/demo/car.pngfile as an input image, the IR of the

 googlenet-v1model and a device to perform inference on.
 The following commands demonstrate running the Benchmark Tool in the asynchronous mode on CPU and FPGA devices:

 The application outputs the number of executed iterations, total duration of execution, latency, and throughput.
 Additionally, if you set the

 -report_type parameter, the application outputs statistics report.
 If you set the

 -pc parameter, the application outputs performance counters.
 If you set

 -exec_graph_path, the application reports executable graph information serialized.
 All measurements including per-layer PM counters are reported in milliseconds.

-Below are fragments of sample output static and dynamic networks:
+Below are fragments of sample output for CPU and FPGA devices: